OmarCloud20/CDKTF-Tutorial/README.md

 >Note: the purpose of creating a virtual environment is to isolate the project and and all its packages and dependencies from the host or local device.
 It's a self contained environment within the host to prevent polluting the system.
 It's highly recommended to activate it to keep your host healthy and clean.

-4. Install AWS provider.
+4. Install the AWS provider.
 There are multiple ways to install [AWS Provider](https://constructs.dev/packages/@cdktf/provider-aws/v/9.0.36?lang=python).
 We will use `pipenv` to install the AWS provider.
 Run the below command to install the AWS provider:

 ```
 pipenv install cdktf-cdktf-provider-aws